zlogic/voidreader/README.md

 Configuration
 -----
 1. Open https://*project_id*.appspot.com/settings/
-2. Submit the form with your settings ("PDF enable" doesn't work on App Engine, **do not check it**)
+2. Submit the form with your settings
 3. You can view the current settings by opening https://*project_id*.appspot.com/admin/settings

 This project does rely on authentication, only the project admin is allowed to change or view the settings.
 No login required, just make sure you're signed into Google as the same use who created the project.